Virginia gateway

 Route role

 Chesapeake is where the road changes scale.
-The trip is no longer only Inner Banks towns and swamp-edge context; it is entering the larger Hampton Roads traffic and decision field.
+The trip is no longer only Inner Banks towns and swamp-edge context; it is entering the larger Hampton Roads traffic and decision field, with the Great Dismal Swamp edge still serving as regional orientation rather than a stop-by-stop planning cue.

 Best use